gruenloht-ds/makelore/README.md

 The first language models, known as "n-grams", originated from Claude Shannon's "A Mathematical Theory of Communication" in 1948 [1].

-These models took advantage of higher statistical dependence between words (or characters) that are closer in a sentence, allowing the model to go beyond simple frequency counts and consider what was already said.
+These models took advantage of higher statistical dependence between words (or characters) that are closer in a sentence (or word), allowing the model to go beyond simple frequency counts and consider what was previously said.

 The limitations of n-grams include two main drawbacks: